-Drill down in a visualization in Power BI
+Drill mode in a visualization in Power BI

 Dates are an unique type of hierarchy.
 When you add a date field to a visualization, Power BI automatically adds a time hierarchy that contains year, quarter, month, and day.
 For more information see Visual hierarchies and drill-down behavior or watch the video below.